✓ Updated June 2026

 The more open floor space you preserve, the larger the room feels.
 Furniture pushed against walls maximizes the open center.
 Anything placed in the middle of the room cuts it into smaller, more awkward sections.

 This sounds obvious but it’s easy to violate.
-A laundry hamper in the middle of the floor, a bag on the ground, a pile of shoes near the door — these things accumulate and make a small space feel chaotic.
+A laundry hamper in the middle of the floor, a bag left on the ground, shoes piled near the door.
+These things accumulate and make a small space feel chaotic.

-Designating specific floor-level spots for things that tend to end up on the floor (shoes, bags, laundry) prevents the gradual shrinkage effect.
+Designating specific spots for things that tend to end up on the floor (shoes, bags, laundry) prevents the gradual shrinkage effect that most dorm rooms experience by October.

 Working Around a Bad Layout

-• Focus on vertical space: shelves, wall pockets, over-door organizers add storage without affecting floor space
+• Focus on vertical space: shelves, wall pockets, and over-door organizers add storage without affecting floor space

 • Use rugs to define zones: a rug under the desk area and a different one near the bed creates visual separation in a room where physical separation isn’t possible

-• Improve lighting: a room with bad layout but good, warm lighting feels better to be in than the same room with harsh overhead lighting
+• Improve lighting: a room with a bad layout but good, warm lighting feels better to be in than the same room under harsh overhead fluorescents

 You can’t change the bones of the room, but you can work with them.